Futures Without Violence in Tillamook County

 Safer Futures conducted a focus group comprised of Rinehart Clinic's healthcare providers to evaluate the effectiveness of the FUTURES intervention.
 Providers reported an improved understanding of IPV and its impact on health.
 They also gained more confidence in talking about IPV with patients and making referrals to IPV advocates.

 The clinic now universally screens every patient at the start of the appointment.
 A change they implemented was "solo patient rooming," allowing for patients to have the privacy to disclose information about their relationship situation.

-Because of the risk of disclosure to a perpetrator, Rinehart Clinic medical staff have taken extra precaution in documenting in a patient's electronic medical record regarding IPV.
+Because of the risk of disclosure to the partner causing harm, Rinehart Clinic medical staff have taken extra precaution in documenting in a patient's electronic medical record regarding IPV.
 After a referral is made, documentation occurs in the advocacy group's record keeping system.

 Safer Futures also conducted survivor interviews to gauge the impact of healthcare referrals to advocates.
 The interviews revealed the following results for patients: